 When our days filled up with more "have to's" than "want to's,"

 retire, do not let Fear make that decision for you.
 Risk has a

 price, and so

-and did it affect your lifestyle?
+over your retirement time period?
+Did it affect your lifestyle?

 Did we get hurt?
 Sure we got hurt, but did it alter our

 We continue to travel and expand our lives

 through what we learn and share.
 We survived the second worst bear market in history

-and this current Great Recession, lived
+and the Great Recession, lived

 well to tell about it, and have a higher net worth now, after expenses, than